RIPE-NCC/ris-docs/docs/30_routing_beacons.md

     +---+---+---+---+---+---+---+---+---+---+

 Adding 64512 brings the resulting number into the private AS number range.

+For several setups the Announcement ID is used to identify which RRC an announcement originated from.
+The mapping between RRC and Announcement ID is unique per setup and documented in the corresponding table further down in this page.
+The Announcement ID will be 0 for all other setups.

 If one wants to make special arrangements for routing beacons, contact us at [ris@ripe.net](mailto:ris@ripe.net), but keep in mind that in IPv4 the address space that we have available is very limited.
 We will evaluate these requests based on the potential benefit to our community as a whole.
 An alternative for experiments with routing beacons is the [PEERING project](https://peering.ee.columbia.edu/).